 Cuba is one of the safest, kindest countries and its climate, culture, music and traditions bring thousands of visitors yearly.
 Arcadia has been bringing students to Cuba for summer study abroad programs since 2012, in academic collaboration with the prestigious University of Havana, and its Center for Hemispheric and U.S. Studies.

 As a student here, you will be immersed in a culture that is multi-faceted and exciting.
 You'll stroll through cobbled streets of faded grandeur that evoke mysteries and adventure of time gone by.
 You'll also notice how the first buds of private enterprise are starting to grow, creating pockets of renovation and innovation.
 There is truly no better time to visit the fascinating place.

-Yet it is the Cuban soul what makes the island irresistible.
-Students will be immersed in a culture that is different and exciting.
-While students will have to navigate certain challenges due to the difficult economic situation (internet access not always readily available, more traditional education system), the idiosyncrasies of Cubans, their openness and welcoming attitude towards foreigners and rich social life make this experience incomparable to any other.
+While you will have to navigate certain challenges due to the difficult economic situation (internet access not always readily available, a more traditional education system), the idiosyncrasies of Cubans, their openness and welcoming attitude towards foreigners and rich social life make this experience incomparable to any other.

-As former participants in the program have put it in words: “Cuba makes you appreciate all the things you have, makes you re-evaluate who you are as an American and as a citizen of the world and makes you re-assess your life objectives and goals.”
+As former participants in the program have put into words: “Cuba makes you appreciate all the things you have, makes you re-evaluate who you are as an American and as a citizen of the world and makes you re-assess your life objectives and goals.”